MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-server/recipient-filters/filter-properties.md

 - [Get-UnifiedGroup](../../../exchange-ps/exchange/users-and-groups/Get-UnifiedGroup.md)

-For more information, see [Recipient filters in Exchange Management Shell commands](recipient-filters.md).
+For more information, see [Recipient filters in Exchange Management Shell and Exchange Online PowerShell commands](recipient-filters.md).

  **Note**: The _Filter_ parameter is also available on other cmdlets (for example, **Get-MailboxStatistics**, **Get-Queue**, and **Get-Message**).
 However, the property values that are accepted by the _Filter_ parameter on these cmdlets aren't similar to the user and group properties that are described in this topic.